Niklink/bc-art/readme.md

 ### Installation

-`bc.py` is the only code file you need here.
-You can [save it locally](https://raw.githubusercontent.com/Niklink/bc-art/master/bc.py) or download the repository.
+You'll need Python 3 to run.
+You can check if it's installed by running `python3 --version` or `python --version`, and install it from [python.org](https://www.python.org/downloads/).

-Install dependencies:
+Download the repository (click "Code" above, then "Download ZIP", or clone it with `git`).
+Then `cd` into the install and run this:

 ```
-python3 -m pip install requests beautifulsoup4 filetype tqdm
+python3 -m pip install .
 ```

-(`tqdm` is optional, but will enable nice progress bars.
-The other dependencies are required.)
+It'll install into your `site-packages` or other Python binary installation folder, so you should be able to run with `bc-art`; otherwise, try `python3 -m bc_art`.

 ### Usage